 Mr. Peter Magee, Mr. Scott Hatch, Mr. John Eaton

 Carpentry is one the oldest and most respected professions.
-In the course of this program students begin with small woodworking projects, in order to obtain instruction and experience on tools throughout the CTE area, as well as different concepts of building.
-They gain experience in measuring, cutting, fastening, and hand/power tool use.
-As sophomores students will work on various workstations throughout the CTE area during the year providing experiences in the fundamentals of carpentry such as rough framing, plan reading, exterior siding applications, interior finish, and general safety on hand and power tools.
+In this program students begin with small woodworking projects to learn how to use basic tools and gain experience, as well as learning different concepts of building.
+Students learn measuring, cutting, fastening, and hand/power tool use.
+As sophomores students practice carpentry fundamentals on workstations throughout the carpentry and these provide hands-on guided practice in rough framing, plan reading, exterior siding applications, interior finishing techniques, and general safety with hand and power tools.

-Building a house, or comparable project, gives the students on-the-job experience as a part of the program’s hands-on curriculum during the students junior and senior years.
 Teamwork, safety, and employability skills are also emphasized.
-Throughout sophomore, junior, and senior year, students learn to redevelop concepts of building while learning/strengthening skills that they can use when in the workforce.
+Throughout sophomore, junior, and senior years, students learn concepts of building while learning/strengthening business and related skills that are critical to success when in the workforce.

-Licenses that may be obtained while enrolled in this program are: Hilti and Ramset Powder Actuated Tool Licenses, 10-Hour OSHA Certification, ICC Certification for Residential Building Codes, and 1-Year Creditable Service towards the Construction Supervisor License (CSL) work requirements.
+All students are certified in the 10-Hour OSHA CareerSafe program.
+Licenses that may be obtained through the Carpentry program include: Hilti and Ramset Powder Actuated Tool Licenses, , ICC Certification for Residential Building Codes, and Ond-Year Creditable Service towards the Construction Supervisor License (CSL) work requirements.

-- Laborer’s Union, Interior / Exterior Finish, Exterior Siding Specialist, Roofer
+- Laborer’s Union, Interior / Exterior Finisher, Exterior Siding Specialist, Roofer

 - Open House